ktorio/ktor-documentation/topics/FAQ.md

 spread in the time, and maybe the people subscribed want to be informed about bugs, fixes, new things introduced or proposed, but maybe they are not interested in other things.

-If you have enough time or you prefer not to join Slack, you can also ask questions at StackOverflow.
+If you have enough time, or you prefer not to join Slack, you can also ask questions at StackOverflow.
-With slack being an hybrid between chat and forum, we can contact each other faster and troubleshoot things in less time.
+With Slack being a hybrid between chat and forum, we can contact each other faster and troubleshoot things in less time.

 When troubleshooting, if we determine that there is a bug, or something to improve, you can report it a GitHub.
 Of course, it is not a good idea either to keep a bug report (once confirmed) just in Slack since it could be forgotten,